Integer overflow: Flags

-Most computers have two dedicated processor flags to check for overflow conditions.
+Most modern computers have dedicated processor flags that are set on overflow by addition and subtraction operations.

 The carry flag is set when the result of an addition or subtraction, considering the operands and result as unsigned numbers, does not fit in the given number of bits.
 This indicates an overflow with a carry or borrow from the most significant bit.
-An immediately following add with carry or subtract with borrow operation would use the contents of this flag to modify a register or a memory location that contains the higher part of a multi-word value.

-The overflow flag is set when the result of an operation on signed numbers does not have the sign that one would predict from the signs of the operands, e.g., a negative result when adding two positive numbers.
+The overflow flag is set when the result of an addition or subtraction on signed numbers does not have the sign that one would predict from the signs of the operands, for example, a negative result when adding two positive numbers.
 This indicates that an overflow has occurred and the signed result represented in two's complement form would not fit in the given number of bits.
+For an ADD instruction, this means that the carry into the sign bit was different from the carry out of the sign bit.